 The importance of the festival as told by Sadguru Aniruddha:

-- To increase the number and potential of Shubhankara Kendras
+- To increase the number and potential of Shubhankara centres in the body.

-- To activate and lead the inactive kendras to the divine path
+- To activate and lead the inactive centres in the body towards the divine path.

-- To free the kendras, under the influence of Kali -i.e., to decimate the resistance, enemies and intrinsic & extrinsic obstacles that hinder our
+- To free the bodily centres under the influence of kali, i.e. to decimate the resistance, enemies and intrinsic and extrinsic obstacles that hinder our progress.

 The Granth, Matruvatsalya Vindanam has a recitation of Adimata that gives knowledge, devotion, self-confidence, shield and security, the Granth in fact, is, the ninth incarnation of Mahishasurmardini, named Mantramalini.